 - The Resident Evil series is infamous for having maze-like layouts in every building imaginable, usually locked in surprisingly archaic fashion.

 - The first game has doors that Jill, the Master of Unlocking, can open with her lockpick, but every other door requires a unique key since her lockpick apparently doesn't work on those types of doors.
 The novel handwaves it by stating the special locks are too complex for Jill to use her lockpick on.
 Jill can also pick open locked desks with ease while Chris is forced to find small keys to open the same drawers.
 The locked desk concept is also carried over to Resident Evil 2.
+There, the locked door phenomenon is explained as a fad by the city developers for crazy games.

 - In Silent Hill, if a door is "locked", it can eventually be opened, if the lock is "jammed" or "broken", it's permanently locked.